brodeau/brodeau.github.io/nemo/TO_DO_NANUK1_OPA-OA3-SAS.md

     NANUK1_OPA OPA_SRC
     NANUK1_SAS_LIM3 OPA_SRC SAS_SRC LIM_SRC_3

-You start to get it there is this "NANUK1_OPA" config in which we will compile what will eventually become "opa.exe" and this "NANUK1_SAS_LIM3" config in which we will compile what will become "sas.exe".
+I guess, you start to get it there, it is in the "NANUK1_OPA" config that we will compile what will eventually become "opa.exe" and in the "NANUK1_SAS_LIM3" that we will compile what will become "sas.exe".
 So:

     cd ./CONFIG/
     mkdir NANUK1_OPA NANUK1_SAS_LIM3